SharkPool-SP/SharkPools-Extensions/How to Add YOUR Extensions.md

   - Rule 2: Format it like this, replace the [text] with your links/text:
     ```
     "[Extension-Name]": {
-       "credits": "[A Short Description of your Extension with Credits]",
+       "desc": "[A Short Description of your Extension with Credits]",
+       "creator": "[Your Creator Name]",
        "url": "[File path to your Extension Code]",
+       "banner": "[File path to your Extension Banner]",
-       "tags": "[Tags that Relate to your Extension]"
+       "tags": "[Array of Tags that Relate to your Extension]"
        "status": "[use 'new' if its a new extension or 'update' if its an update to an existing extension]"
     }
   (If you cant link the raw file then SharkPool will do it for you)
   - Sub Rule 1: Extension Name **MUST NOT** include spaces, use '-' instead
-  - Sub Rule 2: Tags **MUST** start with '.all'
+  - Sub Rule 2: Tags **MUST** start with 'all'
-  - Sub Rule 3: Tags **MUST** be split by '.' and MUST be from this list:
+  - Sub Rule 3: Tags **MUST** be an Array of items from this list:
     - 'utilities' --> Utility Blocks
     - 'expanded' --> Expansion of an existing Custom/Vanilla Extension
     - 'category' --> Expansion of an existing Main/Sub Category (Motion, Looks, Control, etc)
     - 'fetching' --> Extensions that use 'fetch' or anything related to it
     - 'addon' --> Extensions that are Addons to the Editor (i.e Better Comments, Sprite Panel)

-  **Note: Dont worry about the Extension Thumbnail as they are Automatically Loaded**

 **Step 5**: Pull Request and You're Done!